zappingsbrew/korea-congo/README.md

 This is **not** a simple word replacer.
 It operates on dynamically generated text, including search results and injected content.

+## Transparency & Credits

+This README and accompanying documentation were written entirely by ChatGPT (GPT-5).

+- The userscript code (**Korea Congo-Style Naming**) was authored by ChatGPT (GPT-5).
+- The userscript code was published by Zappingsbrew.
+- ChatGPT generated the README structure, sections, formatting, and descriptive text.
+- This userscript is purely cosmetic and **does not modify any website functionality or collect personal data**.
+- The script only replaces displayed text locally in your browser, including dynamically generated content like search results.

 ## Status

 Not a release.